 AGS Junior Service Fellows

-Do you know any high school students who have taken the AP® Human Geography course, scoring a 3, 4, or 5 on the exam?
+Do you know any high school students who are taking (or have taken) the AP® Human Geography course?
 If so, let them know they are now eligible to become an American Geographical Society Junior Service Fellow!

 3) Once the GeoBadges are earned, the students can become an AGS Junior Service Fellow by paying a ONE TIME $20 enrollment fee, by clicking here.